Wat Arun temple Bankokg at nigh and the Chao Praya river

 Floating Market Bangkok

-The floating market is close to the river Kwai and you can visit both in one day.
+The floating market is close to the river Kwai and you can visit both in one day, or you might want to consider taking one of the best day trips from Bangkok in your last day in the city.

 You can book the tour by walking to any of the many travel agencies in Kao Shan road.